mjhea0/thinkful-mentor/python/functions/substring.md

 ### Strategy

 1. Break down the problem with a pen and paper.
-Think about all the different conditions that checked.
+Think about all the different conditions that must be checked.
 2. Turn your words, pictures, diagrams into pseudo-code.